The Bullet that Missed by Richard Osman

 In this book, we see a bit more romance come into the lives of our old friends.
 Police officers Donna and Chris have both moved out of former ruts, and one of them unexpectedly ends up with a regular TV slot with Mike Waghorn.

 In what feels like effortless plotting, Osman keeps up the clever twists until the very end.
-Along with its endearing characters, this book is rife with moments of delightful humour, wisdom and humanity.
+Along with its endearing characters, this book is rife with delightful humour, wisdom and humanity.

 Previous